SquadFM/Squad-Field-Manual/README.md

 ## 0-9
 * .50 Cal - In reference to the .50 Cal HMG
-* 10-4 - Copy or Yes, I understand your message
+* 10-4 - Copy that; or -  Yes, I understand your message
 * 1HK - One Hit Kill
 * 203s - M203 grenade launcher is a single-shot 40mm under-barrel grenade launcher designed to attach to a rifle.
 * 2-to-1 advantage - having twice the manpower than the enemy (e.g. on an objective)
 * 2/ic - Second in command
 * 30 Mike - refers to vics with 30-millimeter guns like the BMP-2 and BTR
+* 30 mil - Any vehicle mounting the 30 mm autocannon.
 * 40 Mike-Mike - An M203 40mm grenade launcher, usually mounted under an M-16 or similar weapon.

 Jump to: [0-9](#0-9), [A](#a), [B](#b), [C](#c), [D](#d), [E](#e), [F](#f), [G](#g), [H](#h), [I](#i), [J, K](#j-k), [L](#l),  [M](#m), [N](#n), [O](#o), [P](#p), [Q](#q), [R](#r), [S](#s), [T](#t), [U](#u), [V](#v), [W, X, Y](#w-x-y), [Z](#z) - [Back to top](#content)